nickserv/danamccurdy.com/_posts/2019-07-05-me-and-my-ego.md

 title: Me and My Ego
 image: 'https://i.imgur.com/LSGlPDI.png'
 ---
-I think too much
-about transcending my ego,
-and that is my ego,
-worrying about itself.
+I spend a lot of time wondering if I have freed myself from my ego, and that is my ego, worrying about itself.

-It worries
+It worries a lot,
 about my shortcomings,
-wondering
-if I'm "doing it right",
+and if I'm "doing it right",
 trying to remodel itself
 into a new, improved version,
+but always reluctant
-without releasing its grip
+to release its grip
 on how I see the world.

-It is a loop to nowhere,
-a snake of thought
+It is a snake of thought
 eating its own tail,
-as long as I feed it
+a loop to nowhere,
+drawing its life
-with my attention
+from my attention
 and concern.